yarvalen/E-commerce-Back-End/README.md

 - License

 ## Installation
-Copy the repository to your computer.
+First install the inquirer package by using the command "npm i inquirer@8.2.4, next copy the repository to your computer.
 In the terminal run "npm run seed" and  "npm start"

 ## Usage
 Link application has been added below of how to use the application.